Orchard grants

 Trees

-Alternatively the grants will pay up to £20/tree for fruit trees on rootstock that produce standard trees (i.e. full sized).
+Alternatively the grants will pay up to £20/tree for fruit trees on a vigorous rootstock.
+Trees can be pruned into a standard or semi-standard form.
 Again, we encourage you to consider getting local or heritage varieties for your orchard which may be better suited to growing in your area, and would be help to secure their future.
 Apple days are a great place to discover and taste interesting and local varieties.
 You might need to request suppliers to graft your chosen variety onto vigorous rootstock for you.
 This will be done in winter when the trees are dormant, and will be grown on for a year before being sent to you for planting.
+This is fine under the grants scheme

 If applying for trees, we will contact you by email to confirm your application and let you know the maximum outlay that can be recovered from PTES.

-Both the rootstock and trees will be for full standard trees as they provide better and longer-lived habitat for biodiversity.
-For apple trees this will probably be either M25 or MM111, Kirchensaler or pyrus communis for pears, Brompton or myrobalan for plums, damsons or gages and F12.1 or mazzard for cherries.
+Both the rootstock and trees options will be for vigorous rootstocks only, with a few exceptions, as they provide better and longer-lived habitat for biodiversity.
+For apple trees this will probably be either M25 or MM111, Kirchensaler or pyrus communis for pears, Brompton or myrobalan for plums, damsons or gages, and F12.1 or mazzard for cherries.
 Seedling rootstock is also acceptable.

 How many trees should I apply for?

 Below is a list of suggested suppliers to source trees from for this grant.
 They offer good quality trees and a wide range of varieties, including trees on rootstocks that form full size trees.
-If you would like to use a supplier who is not on the list please contact us before making your purchase at orchards@ptes.org so that we can verify that they supply suitable trees.
+If you would like to use a supplier who is not on the list please ask them if they supply vigorous rootstock trees, and then contact us before making your purchase at orchards@ptes.org for verification.
 To keep the postage costs down and enable our funds to go further please try to buy all your trees from one supplier, although we understand that this is not always possible.

 There are lots of old and interesting varieties available, so be adventurous.